asha-saini06/java-refresher-notes/Notes.md

 | **Use Case**           | Simple, static queries              | Repeated, secure, parameterized queries                    |
 | **Reusability**        | Not reusable for different values   | Reusable for multiple executions with different parameters |
 | **Recommended For**    | Rare, simple statements             | Real-world applications; secure & efficient operations     |

+❓: **Why PreparedStatement is Better?**
+- Prevents SQL Injection
+- Precompiled → faster
+- Clean code (no string concatenation)
+- Supports batch operations
+- Type-safe (setInt, setString, setFloat, etc.)

+❓: **Real-world usage?**
+`PreparedStatement` is used **90%** of the time in enterprise apps.
+`Statement` is rarely used except for DDL or simple queries.